rrmarichal/simple-web-crawler/Readme.md

 In order to deliver this implementation on a reasonable time, some trade-offs were made.
 To make it production-ready, some other details should be addressed:

-- Crawler strategy - Fault tolerance
+- Crawler strategy - state management and recovery

 	Independently of the strategies implemented to make the crawling process more resource efficient, scenarios like node crash, network outages, should be addressed by providing state management and recovery.